'Hard to see the light at the end of the tunnel' | UT students unable to move into off-campus apartments

 The University of Texas senior was supposed to move in on Aug.
 16, but that date has since been pushed back to Sept.
 29. But that only applies to floors five through 20.
 Those who are scheduled to move in on floors 21 through 23 are set to have a move-in date of Oct.
-6, according to emails provided to KVUE from Weinman from the apartment complex.
+6, according to emails from the apartment complex provided to KVUE by Weinman.

 However, the dates are not something Weinman and others are counting on.

-"They were pretty confident when they were selling it to us that it would be ready in time," said Weinman.
-"They said that since they had control over the whole construction process that there wouldn't be any delays or issues or anything like that."
+"They were pretty confident when they were selling it to us that it would be ready in time," Weinman said.
+"They said that since they had control over the whole construction process, that there wouldn't be any delays or issues or anything like that."

-The building had not yet been constructed when Weinman signed last October, and when summer 2023 rolled around, he began to worry.
+The building had not yet been constructed when Weinman signed last October.
+When summer 2023 rolled around, he began to worry.

 In July, Weinman said he got the first email from management about the delay.
 At the time, there had been no timeline on a scheduled move-in date.